 Helen’s holiday house is located in one of our very favorite neighborhoods in Springfield.
 It’s the kind of place where people sit outside on their front porches (weather permitting) and say hi when you walk by.
 There are lots of kids playing and riding bikes around.
 I promise, it’s insanely charming, like a movie.
 For this reason, we felt it was important to give the front porch of this house some extra love, and I’m SO excited to show you the final reveal today!

-Once again, we got to work with for this post (did you see the kitchen yet???).
+Once again, we got to work with The Home Depot for this post (did you see the kitchen yet???).
 I was blown away with how many tile options they really have.
 Of course they have lots of cute tile in store—that’s exactly how we picked out the tile for my home’s kitchen backsplash.
 We just went to The Home Depot and picked one off the shelf.
 But for this porch we shopped their online offerings and there was SO much to choose from, even with our project needs.
 We knew we needed tile that could hold up to the outdoors in the Midwest, including frost.
-We fell in love with as it felt like the right amount of cute but still understated and a good fit for the neighborhood/age of the house.
+We fell in love with this polka dot tile as it felt like the right amount of cute but still understated and a good fit for the neighborhood/age of the house.

 We updated a few other things in this space as well, but the tile really steals the show. 🙂 Here’s a closer look at where we started from when we first purchased the house.

 We loved this front porch immediately!
 It’s such a great size and totally charming, although we felt it could certainly use a little more personality.
 It was Helen’s idea to explore tiling the steps and porch.
 I can only think of a handful of houses in Springfield that have tiled porches–it’s not a super common thing here.
 But we both loved the idea and felt it would also hold up much longer than a painted porch (or other option for more color/personality).
-We also wanted to update the details of this space including the swing, , and .
+We also wanted to update the details of this space including the swing, mailbox, and street number.

 Initially, I was concerned about adding tile because there were some pretty substantial cracks in the cement of the porch.
 This house is nearly 100 years old, so a fair amount of settling is totally normal.
 These cracks didn’t indicate a structural issue, but they also wouldn’t be easy to tile over.
 So this was something I explored with a professional.